FrankKesel/xilinx_tools/vitis_hls/hls_overview.md

-# Vitis HLS Overview
+# Vitis HLS Tutorials Overview

+Here you can find tutorials for the Xilinx Vitis HLS tool which show you how to setup a Vitis HLS project with the Vitis GUI or on the command line using bash scripts.

-The Vitis HLS tool version is 2024.1.
+The Vitis HLS tool version used is 2024.1.

 ---
 ## Documentation